 It is the first band of John Lennon, of which are actually later The Beatles are formed, and the record is from 1958.
 The exact value is difficult to determine, given that there is only one copy, and Paul McCartney bought it for 200000 £.
 The record includes interpretation of a Buddy Holly’s song and on the other side “In Spite of All the Danger”, one of the first original songs of Quarrymen.

 1. Wu-Tang Clan – “The Wu – Once Upon A Time In Shaolin”

-Among the most expensive editions, we have deliberately omitted from the list because they did not studio released are concert recordings The Quarrymen, Decca audition record of The Beatles, earliest recordings of the rehearsals Mick Jagger and Keith Richards, Hendrix concert on Woburn festival etc. Lower on the list are issues Jean Michel Jarre (Music for Supermarkets), Velvet Underground (The Velvet Underground & Nico), John Lennon and Yoko Ono (The Wedding Album), Elvis Presley (Stay Away, Joe) and even the Sex Pistols (God Save The Queen).
+Among the most expensive editions, we didn’t mention(because those are not studio recordings) some of the concert recordings of these bands/singers: The Quarrymen, Decca audition record of The Beatles, earliest recordings of the rehearsals Mick Jagger and Keith Richards, Hendrix concert on Woburn festival, etc. Lower on the list are issues Jean Michel Jarre (Music for Supermarkets), Velvet Underground (The Velvet Underground & Nico), John Lennon and Yoko Ono (The Wedding Album), Elvis Presley (Stay Away, Joe) and even the Sex Pistols (God Save The Queen).

 If you liked this article, please rate below.